Making changes in your environment

 The major sources of benzene exposure are tobacco smoke, automobile service stations, exhaust from motor vehicles, and industrial emissions.
 Forest fires also produce benzene.

-• Can I remove sources of smoke from inside my home?
+• Can you remove sources of smoke from inside your home?

-• Can I reduce my time in auto exhaust and near gas pumps?
+• Can you reduce your time in auto exhaust and near gas pumps?

 Bisphenol A (BPA)